Danby State Forest

 - Nature Photography/Observation

-Danby State Forest (Tompkins #1) encompasses 7,337 acres of public open space in the towns of Danby, Candor and Spencer. .
-Its large size and close proximity to the city of Ithaca and the Finger Lakes Region make Danby State Forest a great place to enjoy activities such as hunting, hiking, cross-country skiing, bird watching, picnicking and camping.
-Danby State Forest is a working State Forest that is sustainably managed to provide recreational services, diverse wildlife habitat, firewood and lumber.
+Danby State Forest encompasses 7,337 acres of public open space in the towns of Danby, Candor and Spencer in Tompkins County.
+Its large size and close proximity to the city of Ithaca and the Finger Lakes Region make Danby State Forest a great place to enjoy activities such as: hunting, hiking, cross-country skiing, bird watching, snowmobiling and camping..

 The Cayuga Trails Club (CTC), affiliated with the Finger Lakes Trail Conference (FLTC), has built and maintained hiking trails and lean-to facilities throughout the area and the nearly 15 miles of hiking trail on Danby State Forest for decades.
 Because of their volunteer efforts, there are several recreational trails that offer explorers a one-of-a-kind experience when visiting Danby State Forest.
 First is a branch of the Finger Lakes Trail known as Abbott's Loop.
 This trail leads the fortunate traveler through a winding seven miles of scenic landscape, passing by two lean-to sites ready to accommodate those who wish to camp overnight.

 There is also a special place, known as Diane's crossing, which passes near an old saw mill site along Michigan Hollow Creek, a protected trout stream.
 Climb higher to the summit and there, at a place known as Thatcher's pinnacle, you will discover a tremendous panoramic view of a valley created by glaciers.
 Look closely for the old cemetery off of Bald Hill Road which marks the entrance to the section of trail that will lead to this incredible view.